devcompute/DevOpsProjects/README.md

 Overview

 Welcome to the DevOps Projects repository for AWS!
 Here, you will find a collection of projects that exemplify the power of DevOps practices within the AWS console.
-Each project is meticulously crafted to showcase automation, monitoring, and seamless integration of various AWS services to bolster your cloud infrastructure.
+Each project will showcase automation, monitoring, and seamless integration of various AWS services for the cloud infrastructure.